jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240215-easiest-way-to-go-from-card-to-productbacklog-item/index.md

 9. Authentication-3
 10. Data Validation & Encoding-2

-This is a great way to start, but you can reshuffle the prioritization according to your own ideas and priorities.

-For our sample, lets take 3 cards and work them out.
+Lets use following three cards for detailed examination:

 1. Authorization-K
 2. Data Validation & Encoding-8
 3. Authentication-4

-### Scenario 1: Analysis of Authorization-K
+### Scenario 1: Analyzing Authorization-K

 While the development-team assumes that they implement server-side controls, they acknowledged that there is no logging in place that logs changes to the allocation of roles to the users.
 You wrote this on the scorecard for Authentication-K:
 - "Add Logging to each change of role-allocation for a user".

 You simply create the Product Backlog Item: "Add logging to all changes of user-information in the application".

-### Scenario 2: Analysis of Data Validation & Encoding-8
+### Scenario 2: Analyzing Data Validation & Encoding-8
-You haven't got notes for this card, so you only have the information that this card is written down as a valid card for your application.

-Now what do you do?
+Without specific notes for this card, you rely solely on its identified relevance.
+The steps are as follows:

-1. check the ASVS mapping on the card
+1. Review the ASVS mapping provided on the card.
-2. We use the mapping to ASVS 3.0 in our example

-ASVS 3.0 - 1.7: "Central implementation for security controls"
+2. Reference ASVS 4.0 - 1.1.6, emphasizing the need for centralized security controls.

-You realise you don't have a central implementation for the sanitization of your input-fields and strings (eg URL-strings) of your application.

-You create the Product Backlog Item: "Add central implementation for the sanitization of all input-data for the system".
+This review highlights the absence of a unified approach to sanitizing input data, prompting the creation of a PBI: "Establish a centralized mechanism for sanitizing all system input data."

+**Consult the Cheat Sheet Series Index**
+The Cheat Sheet Series offers invaluable insights into securing software development.
+It's recommended that the Technical Lead reviews the cheat sheets related to identified cards to uncover potential security gaps, benefiting from language-specific secure coding examples.

-### Scenario 3: Analysis of Authentication-4
+### Scenario 3: Analyzing Authentication-4
-You wrote down "it's easy to enumerate all users".

-You realize that the way e-mailadresses are defined in your company provides an easy patterns to identify and enlist all accounts of your company.

-After discussions with the managers of the company, you conclude that you can't impact the e-mail policy of your organization.
-You write down that you need to accept this threat and discuss with IT how to cope with this issue.

-No Product Backlog Items is created for this card.
+The ease of enumerating user accounts, due to predictable email address patterns, is noted.
+Despite the inability to alter company email policies, it's decided to acknowledge this threat and seek IT guidance on mitigation strategies.
+This scenario does not result in a new PBI.

-### Prioritization of the Product Backlog Items
+### Prioritizing Product Backlog Items

-Treat security threats like any other Backlog item.
-As a technical lead, you discuss the threats with the Product Owner and prioritize the items.
+Security threats should be treated as any other backlog item, with the Technical Lead and Product Owner collaboratively prioritizing the PBIs.

-## OWASP ASVS provides guidance
+## Guidance from OWASP ASVS

-Owasp ASVS is a great resource to dive in depth into each card.
-By going through the ASVS-items for each card, you gain quickly detailed insights into security features that should be implemented.

-Going through the ASVS-mapping for each card means taking the most effiective path to identifying and analyzing relevant threats for your application.
+The OWASP ASVS offers detailed insights into each card's security aspects, facilitating a thorough threat analysis and the identification of necessary security features for implementation.

 ## Conclusion
-One of the great features about Owasp Cornucopia is that it doens't exist in a vacuum.
-Playing Owasp Cornucopia does not only provide your team with a great way to collaboratively identify threats.
-Thanks to its references to other excellent Owasp projects, it will provide you with easy to digest information to allow you to quickly define excellent Product Backlog Items to enable you to improve the security-levels of your application.

-By leveraging Cornucopia and OWASP ASVS, even those with limited security expertise can make significant security improvements in a short time.
+The Owasp Cornucopia game, through its practical approach and linkage to other OWASP resources, not only aids teams in identifying threats but also in swiftly defining PBIs to enhance application security.
+Utilizing Cornucopia alongside OWASP ASVS can significantly improve security measures, even for software developers with limited Threat Modeling expertise.

 Good Luck!

 Ive

-Please use the comment section below to give feedback or ask questions.
+Feel free to use the comment section below for feedback or questions.